-Species Specific Training
+Species specific training

 With such diversity in types of animals used in science, after successful completion of the initial training module for a species/group of species, skills expansion to further species will require demonstration of attainment of learning outcomes for the new species within the same module.
 However, it may not be necessary to repeat all elements of the initial training module for the new species to achieve the learning outcomes required for the additional species, as some apply to all animal types.
 Module providers will be able to exercise discretion in determining which of the learning outcomes will be required for the new species as these will have to be determined on a case-by-case basis.
 Demonstration of successful achievement of those learning outcome standards will be required.